-Many career Marines take advantage of their off-duty time to work on a college degree, rather than wait until they retire to become full-time adult learners.
-In addition to reflecting well upon your qualifications for promotion within the Corps, this is a great strategy to make yourself marketable in the highly competitive civilian job market.
+Many career Marines take advantage of their off-duty time to work on a college degree rather than wait until they retire to become full-time adult learners.
+In addition to reflecting well upon your qualifications for promotion within the U.S. Marine Corps, this is a great strategy to make yourself marketable in the highly competitive civilian job market.

 It can be a tough road to follow, though, taking years to accumulate enough credits for a bachelor's degree and essentially eating up all of your free time.
 It may also be virtually impossible if you're in a demanding assignment with unruly hours, such as infantry, recruiting, or drill instructor.

-The SNCO Degree Completion Program (SNCODCP) fortunately offers its staff noncommissioned officers (SNCOs) -- Marines of paygrade E-6 and above -- an incentive to finish a four-year degree without struggling to squeeze class in after hours.
+Fortunately, the SNCO Degree Completion Program (SNCODCP) offers staff noncommissioned officers (SNCOs)—Marines of pay grade E-6 and above—an incentive to finish a four-year degree without struggling to squeeze classes in after hours.